What is Yoga?

 Chakra~Chakra is a Sanskrit word meaning "spinning wheel of energy".
 The Chakras are the dynamic conduits of Life, connecting you directly to the Universal Life Force.
 There are seven major chakras running along the spine, and each chakra is situated at a major endocrine gland, and nerve bundle within the physical body, called a plexus.
 Each chakra is connected and associated with different parts of the body, and through Chakra balancing, you can easily achieve a healthier balance of your body, mind and spirit.

-Yin~Relax and restore with series of seated postures that work on the six lower meridians of the body and deep hip opening stretches.
+Yin~Relax and restore with a series of seated postures that work on the six lower meridians of the body and deep hip opening stretches.
 This practice revitalizes connective tissue and helps to restore the natural curve of the lumbar spine.
-Each pose is held for 3-5 minutes and allows for focus on meditation.
+Each pose is held for 3-5 minutes and allows for focus on pranayama and meditation.

-Vinyasa~Flow means "breath-syncronized movement" and Vinyasa yoga is a series of poses that will move you through the power of inhaling and exhaling.
+Vinyasa~Flow means "breath-synchronized movement" and Vinyasa yoga is a series of poses that will move you through the power of inhaling and exhaling.
 Vinyasa movements are smoothly flowing and almost dance like, which explains why it is sometimes referred to as Vinyasa Flow or just Flow.
 Slow Flow of postures held longer, providing an opportunity for focus on poses and alignment and deeper therapeutic breathing.

 Hot Yoga~A mix of Vinyasa and Classic yoga postures in a room approximately 100-105 degrees and 40-45% humidity.
 This is an invigorating and popular form of yoga with many benefits.
 These benefits include improved blood flow, circulation, detoxification, increased flexibility, weight loss and stress relief.